Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Higher order derivatives of the characteristic system

-\begin{lemma} Consider a $\tn{2}$-symmetric solution to the Einstein-Vlasov equations with a cosmological constant $\Lambda>0$ and existence interval $(t_{0},\infty)$, where $t_{0}\geq 0$.
-Assume that the solution has $\lambda$-asymptotics and let $t_{1}=t_{0}+2$.
-Assume, moreover, that Inductive assumption~\ref{ind:step2} holds for some $1\leq N\in\zo$.
-Then (\ref{eq:ThetaVinds2}) holds with $j$ replaced by $N+1$. \end{lemma} \begin{proof} Before proceeding to a proof of the statement, it is of interest to introduce some notation.
+Before proceeding to a proof of the statement of the lemma, it is of interest to introduce some notation.
 Let $b$ be a $C^{1}$ function on $M=(t_{0},\infty)\times\so$.
 Evaluating this function along a characteristic, we obtain

 Differentiating $B$ with respect to $\theta$, we obtain

 On the other hand, distinguishing between $B$ and $b$ is quite cumbersome in the arguments that we are about to carry out.
 As a consequence, we shall write $b$ when we mean $B$.
 Moreover, we shall use the notation $\dvt b$ as a shorthand for $\d_{\theta}B$, whereas $\d_{\theta}b$ should be interpreted as the first factor on the right hand side of (\ref{eq:Hhrel}) and $\d_{t}b$ should be interpreted as the function mapping $(s;t,\theta,v)$ to